Pain & Injury Clinic, Spalding

 PARESTHESIA IS ANNOYING OR EVEN PAINFUL TINGLING IN THE HANDS, ARMS OR BODY.
-IT CAN BE A DIFFICULT CONDITION TO UNDERSTAND OR RESOLVE; STATE 11 IS HERE TO HELP YOU.
+IT CAN BE A DIFFICULT CONDITION TO UNDERSTAND OR RESOLVE; STATE 11 IS HERE TO HELP YOU

-Content written by Greg Pritchard, RAPID NeuroFascial Reset Specialist, BTEC L5 Soft Tissue Therapy (CSSM), MFHT
+Content written by Greg Pritchard, RAPID NeuroFascial Reset Specialist, BTEC Level 5 Soft Tissue Therapist (CSSM), MFHT

 Tingling or pins and needles in the hands, arms or other part of the body, is medically known as paresthesia.